realworldocaml/book/other-notes/03a-example-ascii-table.md

   print_string (Text_table.column_render columns langs)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The code is a bit longer, but it's now less error prone.
+The code is a bit longer, but it's also less error prone.
 In
 particular, several errors that might be made by the user are now
 ruled out by the type system.
 For example, it's no longer possible
-for the lengths of the headers and the lengths of the rows to be
+for the length of the header and the lengths of the rows to be
 mismatched.

-Also, if you want a richer interface where different columns can be
+The simple column-based interface described here is a good starting
+for building a richer API.
+You could for example build specialized
-specialized to have different formatting and alignment rules, this
+colums with different formatting and alignment rules, which is easier
-becomes easier and more natural when you have a type that explicitly
-represents a column.
-Indeed, `Core_extended` contains a library
-called `Ascii_table` which is based on the basic design shown here,
-and has more formatting options that can be built into the column
-type.
+to do with this interface than with the original one based on passing
+in lists-of-lists.